mehulagg/gitlab/doc/user/admin_area/analytics/dev_ops_report.md

 Segments are arbitrary collections of GitLab groups and projects that you define.
 You might define a segment to represent a small team, a large department, or a whole organization.
 You are limited to creating a maximum of 20 segments, and each segment is limited to a maximum of 20 groups.
 Buttons to manage your segments appear in the DevOps Adoption section of the page.

-Some uses of DevOps Adoption include:
+DevOps Adoption allows you to:

 - Verify whether you are getting the return on investment that you expected from GitLab.
 - Identify specific groups that are lagging in their adoption of GitLab so you can help them along in their DevOps journey.